Skip to Main Content

 • not claim the right to vote elsewhere.

-(The NYC City Council voted in Dec.
+The NYC City Council voted in Dec.
 2021 to allow green card holders and DACA recipients to vote in city elections--but in June 2022 a judge struck down the law as against the NY State constituion.
-In July 2022, the City Council said it would appeal this ruling, so the fight continues.)
+In July 2022, the City appealed this ruling, but lost in February 2024.
+So green card holders and DACA recipients are not allowed to vote in any election.

 If you are currently homeless or worry that you might be by the time election day comes, you still absolutely have the right to vote.
-See this League of Women Voters page and this Coalition for the Homeless page for more information on your rights.
+When you register, include a mailing address where the BOE can send you notices.
+See this Coalition for the Homeless page for more information on your rights.

 U.S. Congress

-Senate - Charles (Chuck) Schumer is an incumbent senator and a Democrat; he is running against Joe Pinion (Republican) and Diane Sare (Independent/LaRouche).
+Senate - Kirstand Gillibrand is an incumbent senator and a Democrat; he is running against Mike Sapraicone (Republican) and Diane Sare (Independent/LaRouche).